close

 Proving a Will Is Fake: What Evidence Do You Need?

-Challenging a will on the basis of fraud or forgery is serious and requires compelling evidence.
+Challenging a will based on fraud or forgery is serious and requires compelling evidence.
 Here are common sources of proof:

 1. Expert Analysis